 My current research interests include medieval art, architecture and aesthetics, episodes of medievalism in Western art, British art, relationships between architecture, the decorative arts and the history of sexuality, and the historiography and theory of art history.

 Before coming to Queen's as Associate Professor and Queen's National Scholar, I held a permanent post at the University of London.
 Working on art in all media, I have published widely on medieval art, including a monograph Thirteenth-Century Wall Painting of Salisbury Cathedral: Art, Liturgy and Reform, studies of secular architecture and wall painting in the royal sphere, studies of architectural ornament and furniture, and an edited volume entitled Reading Gothic Architecture.
 My current work concerns the construction of the "Gothic" in the circle of Horace Walpole (1717-97), focusing in particular on their patronage of Gothic architecture, but also exploring its historiographical and literary manifestations.
 Locating their shared taste for the Gothic within the broadly homoerotic culture of Walpole's circle, this project explores relationships between the Gothic and the "modern styles" of the eighteenth century and contemporary changes in human sexuality and subjectivity.
 My work on these issues has been advanced by recent fellowships at Yale's Lewis Walpole Library and British Art Centre and a three year Insight Grant from the Social Sciences and Humanities Research Council of Canada.
-Publications deriving from this project are now in press with Architectural History and The Art Bulletin (both 2013).
+I have recently published essays from this project in the Art Bulletin, Architectural History, and the British Art Journal.
+In 2015-16 I will be a Fellow at the Paul Mellon Centre for Studies in British Art in London.

 I am co-organizing (with Ayla Lepine) the 'Queer Gothic: Sexuality and Difference in British Art' session sponsored by the Historians of British Art at the College Art Association meeting in Chicago.